Mangroves

 Earthly recognises that for timely climate action, we have to act smart and invest in opportunities that bring bigger benefits from carbon storage and biodiversity perspectives.
 Mangrove protection offers exactly that, which is why we support a range of impactful mangrove protection and restoration projects.
 This includes projects like Mangrove Restoration in Myanmar and Mangrove Plantation in Madagascar.

-Mangrove Restoration In Madagascar
+Mangrove restoration in Madagascar

 The Madagascar Mangrove Project run by Eden Restoration is one of our proudest projects.
 Started in 2007, the project has already planted over 300 million trees and created over 3 million workdays.
 The project is tackling the dual issues of forest degradation and acute poverty with their ‘employ to plant’ campaign that aims to provide fair employment to local people to grow, plant, and guard to maturity native species forest on a massive scale.